-- 11. CRP will provide concessional financing channeled through partner MDBs.
-The availability of predictable concessional finance through CRP will enable the MDBs to support developing countries in scaling up investments in resilience, while providing incentive to developing countries to take up transformational adaptation measures.
+- 12. CRP will provide concessional financing channeled through partner MDBs.
+The availability of predictable concessional finance through CRP will enable the MDBs to support developing countries in scaling up investments in resilience, while providing incentives to developing countries to take up transformational adaptation measures.
 CRP can also influence the allocation of wider MDB financing for the poorest countries to focus on adaptation.
-This approach will help creditworthy low- and middle-income countries that may not have easy access to concessional finance, but face high climate risk, to undertake strategic and targeted adaptation investments that can unlock public and private sector investments in adaptation. - 12.
+This approach will help creditworthy low- and middle-income countries that may not have easy access to concessional finance, but face high climate risk, to undertake strategic and targeted adaptation investments that can unlock public and private sector investments in adaptation. - 13.
 CRP concessional finance will also encourage countries to move from project-focused adaptation to a programmatic and systemic approach.
-This shift will be critical for achieving scale and prioritizing transformational measures.
-Upstream engagement will help countries identify priority adaptation investments and appropriate financing sources, including the private sector.
-It will also help develop approaches, methodologies, and certification processes that will attract private sector investments in adaptation.
-Concessional financing for downstream investments will help overcome the barriers that adaptation projects face in delivering outcomes that are public goods or non-market or are in public-dominated sectors.
-It will also help to de-risk catalytic, first-of-their-kind private sector investments to support adaptation projects that may not otherwise be feasible for private investors.
+This shift is critical for achieving scale and prioritizing transformational measures.
+Upstream engagement will help countries identify priority adaptation investments, embedding it within wider country planning and budgeting system and identifying appropriate financing sources, including from the MDBs, global climate funds and the private sector.
+It will also help develop and apply taxonomies, approaches, methodologies, and certification processes that catalyze private sector investments in adaptation.
+Concessional financing for downstream investments, including grants, loans and payments for results, will help overcome the barriers that adaptation projects face in delivering outcomes that are public goods, non-market, or are in public-dominated sectors.
+It will also help to de-risk catalytic, first-of-their-kind private sector investments to support adaptation projects that may not otherwise be feasible.

-V. CRP will fill a critical gap globally as a dedicated program on adaptation and resilience at scale and help developing countries overcome barriers in accessing climate finance.

-13. CRP will complement adaptation support provided by other global climate funds and other development partners and enable coherence and synergy among different programs and investments.
-CRP's programmatic approach through upstream support will allow countries to develop an adaptation investment strategy that can serve as the basis of all adaptation support (of various scales and degrees of importance) by different partners, including the global climate funds and MDBs (though CRP and beyond).
-Such approach will help build capacity of developing countries to identify adaptation investments that can be potentially financed by different global climate funds, thereby help countries overcome capacity barriers in accessing climate adaptation finance.

-14. While adaptation is embedded across CIF's new strategic programs, a dedicated adaptation and resilience program will enable stakeholders to move beyond the sector-by-sector approach for building resilience and increase dedicated transformational investments in climate resilience at the scale, volume, and urgency needed to adequately address severely increasing climate risks.
-By delivering finance through a country-driven programmatic approach, CRP will be able to directly address the primary adaptation challenges vulnerable countries face.
+- V. CRP will fill a critical gap globally as a dedicated program on adaptation and resilience at scale and help developing countries overcome barriers to accessing climate adaptation finance. - 14.
+CRP can play a unique role in strengthening the wider climate adaptation financial architecture within countries and thereby enable coherence and synergy among different programs and investments on adaptation supported by the government, MDBs, global climate funds and the private sector.
+CIF's programmatic approach has demonstrated substantial value as a financing mechanism for driving systemic adaptation in an integrated manner across sectors and embedded within wider country planning and budgeting processes.
+Through upstream support, CRP's programmatic approach will allow countries to develop an adaptation investment strategy and embedding it within public investment management systems.
+Such strategies can serve as the basis of all adaptation support (of various scales and degrees of importance) by different partners, including the global climate funds and MDBs (through CRP and beyond).
+Such approach will help build capacity of developing countries to identify adaptation investments that can be potentially financed by different global climate funds, donor governments, philanthropies and corporates, thereby helping countries overcome capacity barriers to accessing climate adaptation finance. - 15.
+While adaptation elements are embedded within CIF's new strategic programs, a dedicated adaptation and resilience program with explicit adaptation objectives will enable stakeholders to move beyond the sector-by-sector approach for incrementally building resilience and increase dedicated transformational investments in climate resilience at the scale, volume, and urgency needed to adequately address severely increasing climate risks.
+By delivering targeted adaptation finance through a country-driven programmatic approach, CRP can systemically target the primary adaptation challenges vulnerable countries face.